 This looks a lot like the previous code block.
-Most importantly: It also shards on site_id and it also uses 16 shards with 2 replicas of each.
-Because all three of those match, there's a 1-to-1 correspondence between http_request shards and http_request_lmin shards, and Citus will place matching shards on the same worker.
+Most importantly: It also shards on site\id and uses the same default configuration for shard count and replication factor.
+Because all three of those match, there's a 1-to-1 correspondence between http\request shards and http\request\lmin shards, and Citus will place matching shards on the same worker.
 This is called colocation; it makes queries such as joins faster and our rollups possible.